SynopsisFind the best cheap laptop deals all in one place.

 This is a durable budget laptop that will see you through all the doc-opening, web-browsing and email-answering you want.
 And with its sizeable screen, and a weight of 2.20kg (4.85 pounds), the Acer Aspire 5 is quite a large laptop, but certainly not too heavy to carry around for everyday needs.

-The best cheapest laptops on sale (for a bit more money)
+The best cheap laptop deals (for a bit more money)

 The diminutive sibling to Google's higher-end Pixelbook, the Pixelbook Go starts around under the $700/£700 mark, which is definitely at the higher end of budget laptops.
 However, for sheer class and ease of use, due the stellar components that you get, this is a great bargain, and one of the best entry level Chromebooks out there.